Dandelion School Transformation Project,From Environment to Heart I

 - “自信，乐群，求真，创造。Self-Confidence, Enjoying Community Life, Seeking Truth, and Creativity.”

 - “爱满天下, Let the heaven and earth be filled with love.”

 - “千教万教教人求真，千学万学学做真人。Teach one thousand or ten thousand times; teach students to seek truth.
 Study one thousand or ten thousand times; learn to become a truthful and authentivc person.”

 What an exciting school that dares to embrace the challenge of not only teaching academic skills to the ill-prepared youth but also encouraging them to seek truth and authenticity!
 How rare to find a school that expects excellence in its performance in education while putting the heart at the center of its operations!

-Invited by Principal Zheng Hong 鄭洪 in 2005, Lily Yeh of Barefoot Artists inaugurated the Dandelion School Transformation Project aimed to transform the school environment and as well the emotional state and mindset of the school community.
+Invited by Principal Zheng Hong 鄭洪 in 2005, Lily Yeh of Barefoot Artists inaugurated the Dandelion School Transformation Project which aimed to transform the school environment and as well the emotional state and mind set of the school community.